-Your email suddenly switches fonts and colours
+Your email suddenly switches fonts and colors

 An obvious sign of copy and pasting.
-While it may be done to simply provide integral information, a cheaply done job of it with sudden shifts in the font are an instant turnoff to your leads and could kill your relationship with said leads.
+While it may be done to simply provide integral information, a cheaply done job with sudden shifts in the font are an instant turnoff to your leads and could kill your relationship with said leads.
 Take a few seconds to double check your email to make sure this easy mistake is avoided.

 There are typos and poor grammar

 A simple and very avoidable mistake.
 Take a few minutes to read over your content.
 Make sure that any of these errors are corrected.
 Don’t embarrass yourself in front of your leads.
 They are supposed to view you as a knowledgeable, informed resource.
 Don’t do anything to cheapen your brand.

 It’s one thing to have a personalized email directly for your lead, but also take the time to have an understanding of your lead’s company and what it’s trying to accomplish.
 It only takes a few minutes to look into and it goes a long way in having a fleshed out communication and richer relationship with your leads.